 What You’ll Need

 - Place your orange on a flat surface.

 - Slice the top of the orange off and remove the inside of the orange.
 We scored the inside of the orange a bit with the knife just to loosen the orange up.
 Then, scoop the inside of the orange out like you’re removing the insides of a pumpkin you’re about to carve!

 - Place your orange in a bowl.
 Scoop some baking soda into your orange (about a tablespoon).

 - Pour some vinegar into a measuring glass (we used a couple cups) and add some food coloring.
 Mix well.

 - Pour the colored vinegar into the orange and watch the fun!

 The kids had SO much fun with this!
 We just kept pouring more vinegar into the orange once the fizzing stopped and were amazed at how long the baking soda lasted.

-What other science experiments do you like to do with your kids?
-Let us know in the comment section below!
+What else would you like to see from The Art Kit?
+Let us know in the comment section below.